KWARC/kalah-game/spec/013-overview.md

 	kgp 1 0 0

 The client MUST parse this command and that it implements everything that is necessary to communicate.
+The major version indicates backwards incompatible changes, the minor version indicates forwards incompatible changes and the patch version indicates minor changes.
+A client MAY only check the major version to ensure compatibility, and MUST check the minor and patch version to ensure availability of later improvements to the protocol.

 The client MUST eventually proceed to respond with a `mode` command, indicating the activity it is interested in.
 The `mode` command is